yuanxiesa/network_motif_analysis/README.md

 **presentations**: presentation slides about the project.
-- Spring22_motif_analysis.pptx: presentation given in Spring 22 to report on preliminary results on motif analysis of biased and unbiased citation networks.
+- Spring22_motif_analysis.pptx: presentation given in Spring 22 to provide an overview of the project and report preliminary findings.

 ## Acknowledgment and Credits